Race Details & Guidelines

 Cupless Event: All runners will receive a HydraPak Speed Cup to fill at aid stations and the finish line.
 The cup is super lightweight, collapsible and easy to carry.
 As this is a challenging course, we do suggest you carry and fill your own hydration devices at the aid stations.

-Packet Pickup: You must pick up your bib on Saturday, October 14 from 3 – 6 pm at The Wren in downtown Missoula.
-There is no race day packet pickup.
+Packet Pickup: You must pick up your bib on Saturday, October 18 from 2 – 6 pm at the Run Wild Missoula office, 125 East Main Street, in downtown Missoula.
+There is no race day packet pickup. *IMPORTANT* [50K Only] Please bring your pack with mandatory gear to be carried during the race.

 Pacers: Pacers are not allowed for the entirety of the course.